European Summer School on Science Communication 2026

 Venue

-The European Summer School on Science Communication will take place at the Frankfurt Institute for Advanced Studies at the Campus Riedberg of Goethe University Frankfurt.
+The European Summer School on Science Communication (ES3C) will take place at the Frankfurt Institute for Advanced Studies (FIAS) at the Campus Riedberg of Goethe University Frankfurt.

 There are plenty of hotels in Frankfurt and it is easily reachable by train, car or plane.
 If you need any assistance, please let us know.